isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Sexuality Education.md

 Students will also learn about the definitions of biological sex, gender identity, gender expression and sexual orientation.
 They will learn to treat everyone with respect and empathy.
 </td>

-<td>•	know that one’s understanding of gender roles should not be limited by gender stereotypes
+<td>•	Know that one’s understanding of gender roles should not be limited by gender stereotypes
-•	develop an appreciation of one’s own unique qualities and characteristics as a male or female
+•	Develop an appreciation of one’s own unique qualities and characteristics as a male or female
-•	understand what sexual orientation entails
+•	Understand what sexual orientation entails
 </td>

 <td>Term 3 Week 8</td>